How Do You Remove Popcorn Ceiling Texture?

 removing popcorn ceilings with hand scraper

 • The type of popcorn ceiling: Some popcorn ceilings are easier to remove than others.
-For example, unpainted popcorn ceilings are much easier to remove than painted popcorn ceilings.
+For example, unpainted popcorn ceilings are much easier to remove than painted ones.

-• The Condition of the drywall: If the drywall underneath the popcorn texture is damaged or in poor condition, it may be more difficult to remove the popcorn ceiling without damaging the drywall further.
+• The Condition of the drywall: If the drywall underneath the popcorn texture is damaged or in poor condition, removing the popcorn ceiling may be more difficult without damaging the drywall further.

 • The Size of the Area: Removing popcorn ceilings from an entire home is relatively more difficult and time-consuming than removing popcorn ceilings from a small room.